Christopher Lee: 1957–1976: Work with Hammer

 I had no idea that was what it was when I agreed to the role.
 I was told it was about the Marquis de Sade.
 I flew out to Spain for one day's work playing the part of a narrator.
 I had to wear a crimson dinner jacket.
 There were lots of people behind me.
 They all had their clothes on.
 There didn't seem to be anything peculiar or strange.
 A friend said: 'Do you know you are in a film in Old Compton Street?'
 In those days that was where the mackintosh brigade watched their films.
 'Very funny,' I said.
 So I crept along there heavily disguised in dark glasses and scarf, and found the cinema and there was my name.
 I was furious!
 There was a huge row.
 When I had left Spain that day everyone behind me had taken their clothes off!

 In addition to making films in the United Kingdom, Lee made films in mainland Europe: he appeared in two German films, Count Dracula (1970), where he again played the vampire count, and The Torture Chamber of Dr. Sadism (1967).
-Other films in Europe he made include Castle of the Living Dead (1964) and Horror Express (1972).
-Lee was a producer of the horror film Nothing But the Night (1972), in which he starred.
-It was the first and last film he produced, as he did not enjoy the process.
+Other films Lee made in Europe include Castle of the Living Dead (1964) and Horror Express (1972).
+He was a producer of the horror film Nothing But the Night (1972), in which he starred.
+It was the first and last film Lee produced, as he did not enjoy the process.

 Lee appeared as the Comte de Rochefort in Richard Lester's The Three Musketeers (1973).
 He injured his left knee during filming, something he still felt many years later.
 After the mid-1970s, Lee eschewed horror roles almost entirely.
 Ian Fleming, author of the James Bond spy novels and Lee's step-cousin, had offered him the role of the titular antagonist in the first Eon-produced Bond film Dr. No (1962).
 Lee enthusiastically accepted, but by the time Fleming told the producers, they had already chosen Joseph Wiseman for the role.
 Lee finally got to play a James Bond villain in The Man with the Golden Gun (1974), in which he was cast as the assassin Francisco Scaramanga.
 Lee said of his performance, "In Fleming's novel he's just a West Indian thug, but in the film he's charming, elegant, amusing, lethal...
 I played him like the dark side of Bond."

-Because of his filming schedule in Bangkok, the film-director Ken Russell was unable to sign Lee to play the Specialist in Tommy (1975).
+Because of Lee's filming schedule on the Bond film in Bangkok, the director Ken Russell was unable to sign him to play the Specialist in Tommy (1975).
 That role was eventually given to Jack Nicholson.
 In an AMC documentary on Halloween (1978), John Carpenter states that he offered the role of Samuel Loomis to Peter Cushing and Christopher Lee, before Donald Pleasence took the role.
-Years later, Lee told Carpenter that the biggest regret of his career was not taking the role of Dr. Loomis.
+Years later, Lee told Carpenter that turning down the role was the biggest regret of his career.